molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 This is the default cloud-config boot script with some modifications for MOLE.

 * One modification is the addition of the moleuser.
-Note that SSH public keys for the co-directors as well as the TAs are automatically saved to the _~moleuser/.ssh/authorized_keys_ directory on each instance, making it easy for the TAs to log in to any instance, even if the student has changed the moleuser password (will be communicated to students in the first (intro) computer lab).
+Note that SSH public keys for the co-directors as well as the TAs are automatically saved to the _~moleuser/.ssh/authorized_keys_ directory on each instance, making it easy for the TAs to log in to any instance, even if the student has changed the moleuser password (the moleuser password will be given to students in the first lab).

 * Another modification is the addition of 13 lines in the `runcmd` section.
 These lines do the following:

  1. makes moleuser the owner of everything inside _/usr/local/share/examples/mole_
  2. makes moleuser the owner of everything inside _/opt/astral_ (needed for ASTRAL to be started without using sudo)
- 3. makes moleuser the owner of everything inside _/opt/jmodeltest-2.1.10_ (needed for jModelTest to be started without using sudo)
+ 3. makes moleuser the owner of everything inside _/opt/jmodeltest-2.1.10_ (needed for jModelTest to be started without using `sudo`)
- 4. makes moleuser the owner of everything inside _/opt/julia-1.10.9_
+ 4. makes moleuser the owner of everything inside _/opt/julia-1.12.0_
  5. creates an alias named _astral_ (makes it easier to start ASTRAL)
  6. creates an alias named _jmodeltest_ (makes it easier to start jModelTest)
  7. creates an alias named _phyml_ (which points to the phyml executable inside jModelTest)
- 8. adds a line exporting the environmental variable JULIA_DEPOT_PATH to moleuser's .bash_profile (this allows Julia to find the packages needed for the PhyloNetworks tutorial)
+ 8. adds a line exporting the environmental variable JULIA_DEPOT_PATH to moleuser's _.bash_profile_ file (this allows Julia to find the packages needed for the PhyloNetworks tutorial)
- 9. creates a symlink named _iqtree-beta_ in /usr/local/bin that points to /usr/local/bin/iqtree3 (in case the IQTREE tutorial still uses iqtree-beta rather than iqtree3)
+ 9. creates a symlink named _iqtree-beta_ in _/usr/local/bin_ that points to _/usr/local/bin/iqtree3_ (in case the IQTREE tutorial still uses iqtree-beta rather than iqtree3)
-10. creates a symlink named _raxml_ in /usr/local/bin that points to /usr/local/bin/raxmlHPC (the PAUP* tutorial specifies raxml rather than raxmlHPC)
+10. creates a symlink named _raxml_ in _/usr/local/bin_ that points to _/usr/local/bin/raxmlHPC_ (the PAUP* tutorial specifies raxml rather than raxmlHPC)
-11. creates a symlink named _raxmlHPC-PTHREADS-AVX_ in /usr/local/bin that points to /usr/local/bin/raxmlHPC (the SNaQ tutorial uses raxmlHPC-PTHREADS-AVX at some point)
+11. creates a symlink named _raxmlHPC-PTHREADS-AVX_ in _/usr/local/bin_ that points to _/usr/local/bin/raxmlHPC_ (the SNaQ tutorial uses raxmlHPC-PTHREADS-AVX at some point)
-12. makes moleuser the owner of its own .bash_profile (created as a result of the alias definitions above)
+12. makes moleuser the owner of its own _.bash_profile_ file (created as a result of the alias definitions above)
 13. creates a symbolic link named _moledata_ (makes it easier to find example datasets)

 These two lines not used in 2026 because NFS was only necessary for the machine learning tutorial